AnuBaswaraj/Pathfinder/README.md

    - Click *Source*, then click a grid cell to set the start node.
    - Click *Destination*, then click a grid cell to set the finish node.

-3.⁠ ⁠*Create Walls: Select **Wall* and click cells to add or remove obstacles.
+3.⁠ ⁠*Create Walls*: Select *Wall* and click cells to add or remove obstacles.

 4.⁠ ⁠*Generate Maze*: Automatically create a random maze layout.

-5.⁠ ⁠*Find Path: Click **Find Path* to see the selected algorithm in action.
+5.⁠ ⁠*Find Path*: Click *Find Path* to see the selected algorithm in action.

 6.⁠ ⁠*Clear Path/Board*: Use these buttons to reset the visualization or the entire grid.